-Finally, we also gave this facility a B- for our inspections rating.
+Finally, we also awarded this nursing home a B- for our inspections category.
 This nursing home didn't have any major weaknesses.
-Inspection scores account for a host of factors found on a facility's inspection reports.
-One of the most important criteria we weigh heavily is the quantity and severity of deficiencies.
-Fortunately, although this nursing home had some minor dings on its report, it had zero severe deficiencies.
-Severe deficiencies are ones found in categories G through L. This tells you that CMS didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
+We take several aspects of a facility's inspection report into consideration in calculating our inspection grades.
+One of those factors is deficiencies.
+It should be noted that the severity of these deficiencies is usually more important than the number of deficiencies, as some of these can be quite insignificant.
+While this nursing home had some minor dings on its report, it had no severe deficiencies.
+Severe deficiencies are found in categories G through L. This tells you that the inspectors didn't deem any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Compared to national and state averages across all facilities.

 In Sonoma Valley Hospital Dp/Snf, 7.45% of Patients had Pressure Ulcers

 This tells you the percentage of residents that suffered from a pressure ulcer.
 Pressure ulcers are considered to be a measure of the quality of nursing care .
 Pressure ulcers, which are also called bed sores, are routinely caused by patients not being moved frequently enough.

 In Sonoma Valley Hospital Dp/Snf, 1.7% of Patients had Serious Falls

 This metric tells you the percent of long-term patients that have had falls resulting in serious injury.
 We use this statistic in calculating nursing ratings.

 Minimizes Urinary Tract Infections

 In Sonoma Valley Hospital Dp/Snf, 1.24% of Patients had UTIs